Belfast Local Development Plan

 - provide an opportunity for all stakeholders, including the public, to have a say about where and how development within the local area should take place

-- provide a plan-led framework for rational and consistent decision making by the public, private and community sectors and those affected by development proposals
+- provide a plan-led framework for rational and consistent decision making

 - deliver the spatial aspects of The Belfast Agenda, the city's community plan.